 For now, we’ll focus on verbs that don’t take a direct object.

 In Inform, an action (with no direct object) is defined with the following syntax:

 Verbing is an action applying to nothing.

-The is an action applying to nothing part is the actual Inform syntax.
-You
+The text is an action applying to nothing is the actual Inform syntax.
+(It

 An action definition on its own doesn’t do anything.
 If you want the player’s input to trigger this action, you need to include a line that looks like this:

 Understand "verb" as verbing.

 verb with the command you want the user